wehs7661/ensemble_md/docs/theory.rst

 1. Basic idea
 =============
-Replica exchange of expanded ensembles (REXEE) [Hsu2024]_ integrates the core principles of replica exchange (REX) and expanded ensemble (EE) methods.
+Replica exchange of expanded ensembles (REXEE) [Hsu2024]_ integrates the core principles of replica exchange (REX) [Sugita1999]_ and expanded ensemble (EE) [Lyubartsev1992]_ method.
 Specifically, a REXEE simulation performs multiple replicas of EE simulations in parallel and periodically exchanges coordinates between replicas.
 Each replica samples a different but overlapping set of alchemical intermediate states to collectively sample the space between the fully coupled (:math:`\lambda=0`) and decoupled states (:math:`\lambda=1`).
-By design, the REXEE method decorrelates the number of replicas from the number of states, enhancing the flexibility in replica configuration and allowing a large number of intermediate states to be sampled with significantly fewer replicas than those required in the Hamiltonian replica exchange (HREX) method.
+By design, the REXEE method decorrelates the number of replicas from the number of states, enhancing the flexibility in replica configuration and allowing a large number of intermediate states to be sampled with significantly fewer replicas than those required in the Hamiltonian replica exchange (HREX) method [Sugita2000]_.
 By parallelizing replicas, the REXEE method also reduces the simulation wall time compared to the EE method.
 More importantly, such parallelism sets the stage for more complicated applications, especially one-shot free energy calculations that involve multiple topologies, such as serial mutations or scaffold-hopping transformations.